rtxx/gnome-config/arch-minimal-install.md

 * Config GTK

    Open ```lxappearance``` and change theme and icons.

 * Config Kvantum

    Open ```kvantummanager``` and change theme.
+   >Kvantum (kvantum-qt5) is customizable SVG-based theme engine for Qt5 that comes with a variety of built-in styles, including versions of some of popular GTK themes such as Adapta, Arc, Ambiance, Materia.

 Xresources - Monokai colors - https://github.com/logico-dev/Xresources-themes/blob/master/base16-monokai.Xresources .
 Copy to ```~/.Xresources```